timothy-storageos/tutorials/resize/020-create-stateful-set.md

-To begin with, we will create a StatefulSet that that uses a StorageOS PVC.
+To begin with, we will create a StatefulSet that uses a StorageOS PVC.
 The StatefulSet we are using in this tutorial consists of an InfluxDB application, deployed on a single container and consuming a 20Gi StorageOS PVC.